vmware/terraform-provider-nsxt/website/docs/index.html.markdown

     }
 }

-# Create a switchport on our logical switch
+#
+# Like their physical counterpart a logical switch can have switch ports.
+In this example Terraform will create a logical switch port on a logical switch.
+#
 resource "nsxt_logical_port" "logical_port1" {
     admin_state       = "UP"
     description       = "LP1 provisioned by Terraform"